Published on October 23, 2024

 • Will my partner also need tests?

-• What treatments are available to increase my sperm count?
+• What treatments are available to raise my sperm count?
 Which do you recommend?

 • Are there any restrictions that I need to follow?

-• At what point should we consider other alternatives, such as a sperm donor or adoption?
+• At what point should we think about trying options such as a sperm donor or adoption?

 • Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend visiting?

-Don't hesitate to ask additional questions during your appointment.
+Feel free to ask any other questions that you think of during your appointment.

 What to expect from your doctor

-Some questions your doctor may ask you include:
+Some questions that your healthcare professional may ask you include:

 • At what age did you start puberty?